simonharris/django-vanityurls/docs/source/index.rst

 Database Migration
 ~~~~~~~~~~~~~~~~~~

-Apply the database migration to create the table needed by ``django-vanityurls``:
+Apply the database migration to create the tables needed by ``django-vanityurls``:

 .. code-block:: console